Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Datasets

 \subsection{Data Normalization}

 Normalization is a key step in preparing data for machine learning.
 It scales features to a similar range, making predictive models more accurate and reliable.
 Different normalization strategies are chosen based on the physical characteristics of the variables.
-For most atmospheric variables, such as temperature, wind components, and geopotential, we compute the mean and standard deviation independently at each pressure level.
-Then, Z-score normalization is applied as follows
+For each variable, we compute the mean and standard deviation independently at each pressure level.
+Then, $z$-score normalization is applied as follows

 Here, $\mu(q)$ and $\sigma(q)$ represent the mean and standard deviation of the variable $q$ for a given pressure level.
+Given the residual nature of the network, outputs are normalized by the 6-hour standard deviation.